Lancaster correlation -- a new dependence measure linked to maximum correlation

-Since maximum correlation vanishes if and only if $X$ and $Y$ are independent, such tests will be consistent in particular against alternatives for which $(\tilde X, \tilde Y)$ respectively $(\breve X, \breve Y)$ have a density of the form \eqref{eq:lancesterexpansion}.
+Since maximum correlation vanishes if and only if $X$ and $Y$ are independent, such tests will be consistent in particular against alternatives for which $(\tilde X, \tilde Y)$ respectively $(\breve X, \breve Y)$ have a density of the form \eqref{eq:Lancasterexpansion}.

 For $\hrhoam$, we can construct the critical value based on the quantile of the asymptotic distribution $F(z)=(2\Phi(z)-1)^2$, $z>0$, in Theorem \ref{lem:asympdistrmax}, (iii), alternatively we can use a permutation test.
+For details on the permutation procedure, see Section \ref{sec-ind-test}.
 In our simulations, both methods perform very similarly.
-As for $\hrhoamn$, apart from a permutation test we can also use this asymptotic distribution function when assuming vanishing third moments.
-Alternatively, we can estimate the parameter $\tau$ in \eqref{eq:asymcovmat-ind} using empirical moments, and then work with the distribution of $\max(|U|,|V|)$ as specified in the supplementary material.
+As for $\hrhoamn$, apart from a permutation test, we can also use this asymptotic distribution function when assuming vanishing third moments.
+Alternatively, we can estimate the parameter $\tau$ in \eqref{eq:asymcovmat-ind} using empirical moments, and then work with the distribution of $\max(|U|,|V|)$ as specified in Lemma \ref{lem:maxnormal1} in the appendix.
 All three methods performed rather similarly in our simulations.

 \end{remark}